 Puppies are adorable, loving, and amazing but they can bite hard and have razor-sharp teeth.
-It’s vital to understand that it’s natural and healthy for puppies to bite, nip, gnaw, air snap, and explore the world around them with their mouths.
+It’s vital to understand that it’s natural and healthy dog behavior for puppies to bite, nip, gnaw, air snap, and explore the world around them with their mouths.

 Puppies learn to socialize, play, and function with their mouths and it’s a parent’s job to teach a puppy gently, kindly, lovingly, and compassionately what IS and what is NOT acceptable to chew and bite.